lzzrhx/studies/01-dataing/dat100/proj/sat/README.md

 A very simple component based 3D game engine with SAT (Separating Axis Theorem) collision detection, and basic collision resolution made using [jaylib](https://github.com/electronstudio/jaylib) (raylib bindings for Java) as a practice project to get some experience with Java.

-Beware: The project just made as a exercise and is quite incomplete and buggy.
+Beware: The project is just made as a exercise and is quite incomplete and buggy.

 How to run:
 - Install Maven